stof/StofDoctrineExtensionsBundle/Resources/doc/index.rst

 .. caution::

-    If you configure the listeners of an entity manager in several config file the last one will be used.
+    If you configure the listeners of an entity manager in several configuration file the last one will be used.
 So you have to list all the listeners you want to detach.

 Use the DoctrineExtensions library